paraswap/paraswap-sdk/README.md

   const deltaAuction = await simpleSDK.delta.submitDeltaOrder({
     deltaPrice,
     owner: account,
-    // beneficiary: anotherAccount, // if need to send destToken to another account
+    // beneficiary: anotherAccount, // if need to send the output destToken to another account
     // permit: "0x1234...", // if signed a Permit1 or Permit2 TransferFrom for DeltaContract
     srcToken: Token1,
     destToken: Token2,